Apple A Day Bath Bomb from Lush

 The Once Upon A Time naked body lotion is a proud member of the So White, Lush-scent-family.
 Both the naked and potted versions smell just as refreshing and crisp as the So White bath bomb.
 The sweet scent of fresh apples will always be welcome in my bathroom whatever the products format.

 Apart from the obvious there really isn’t much difference between the potted and naked Once Upon A Time body lotions.
 Just like the potted Once Upon A Time, the naked Once Upon A Time goes a very long way.
 Instead of scooping lotion out and working it into your skin, you instead grab the green block of body lotion and work it into the parts of your body that are looking for a boost of hydration.
 The naked version works just as well as the potted version, the only significant difference is that I find the naked version slightly more oily.
-All this really means is that the naked version takes a little longer to soak in to your skin compared to the potted version though.
+All this really means is that the naked version takes a little longer to soak in to your skin compared to the potted version.

 I admit that storing the naked products is a little difficult due to it being packageless.
 It not being in a pot does however have its practical as well as ethical advantages too.
 Especially if you’re like me and have bad hands (therefore not being able to open lids easily).
 I am currently storing my naked Lush products on a rack in a bathroom cupboard.
 The naked products that come into contact with water such as the shower gels and body conditioners, will need to be left out to dry before storing them away in a closed box or cupboard etc BUT the Once Upon A Time naked body lotion is however fine to go straight onto the rack after use.